AJWest22/MS4/README.md

 - The code was validated using PEP8 online check, and had several errors to do with whitespace, however when i have debugged these, I have encountered more errors.
 For example in the PEP8 validator it asks for a new line at the end of file, when I add one in, I get an error saying trailing whitespace, and I'm unsure why this is.
 For some reason I cannot upload a media file in here of the code, as I get an error saying media type unrecognised, which is unusual as its saved as a jpg format same as css.

+### Browser Compatibility

+This site has been tested on the following browsers, and appears to be working well:

+    FireFox
+    Safari
+    Microsoft Edge

+#### Devices Tested On

+This site has been tested on: laptop 15", iPad 8th gen, iPhone SE (2016) and iPhone SE (2020).

+## Deployment

+    This site was deployed using Heroku using the following steps:

+        Create a proc.file in your files, and connect to the app.py file.

+        Create a requirements.txt file.

+        Create an account on heroku.com

+        Create a new application and give it a name.
+NOTE: This name must be new, and one not already in use.

+        In the application dashboard, go to the deploy section and connect your application to your chosen GitHub repo, by selecting your repo's name.

+        Select the branch to enable automatic deploys, (as was done with this project).
+Alternatively you can set it to deploy manually.

+        Set key/value pairs for the following keys:IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY

+        Return to your dashboard and click deploy.

+        Once dployed, click open app.